ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Note that if the compression response (COMPRESSION_ASSIGN OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit on how many compression responses the endpoint is willing to buffer MUST be set to prevent memory exhaustion.
-The proxy MAY close the connection if such conditions occur.
+The proxy MUST abort the request stream if this limit is reached.

 # IANA Considerations